-In case you’re thinking that using regular scissors for trimming your beard is enough, you might want to reconsider.
+In case you’re thinking that using regular beard and mustache scissors for trimming your facial hair is enough, you might want to reconsider.
 Beard trimming scissors are definitely not the same as regular ones.

 Their shears are shorter which allows them to get into hard-to-access areas on your face with ease.

-Where regular scissors would potentially hurt you or cut more hairs than needed, beard scissors will help you trim your beard to perfection.
+Where regular scissors would potentially hurt you or cut more hairs than needed, the best beard scissors will help you trim your beard to perfection.

 You’ve probably assuming that an electric trimmer would do a trimming job faster and you would be right.

 However, one wrong move with it could cost you your precious beard and you could spend months regrowing it.
-Scissors are way easier to control and a lot more precise.
+Beard and mustache scissors are way easier to control and a lot more precise.

 This is particularly important for trimming your ‘stache where using a trimmer is almost impossible.